geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 Yeah, but actually like from, yeah, I've seen these issues only in the training and I just tried to reproduce them.
 Like in the all-reduce thing, like just sending data between GPUs.
 And I've never seen that.
-So yeah, I mean, that's .
+So yeah, I mean, that's.

 ##### **Chenyu** [[00:12:04](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=724)]
 So for now, it seems to be something like, both for BERT and for ResNet, it seems to be something that only happens after a few hours of running.